-- 19. Other considerations relevant to risks of using financial instruments include: - The risk of fraud that may be increased if, for example, an employee in a position to perpetrate a financial fraud understands both the financial instruments and the processes for accounting for them, but management and those charged with governance have a lesser degree of understanding. - The risk that master netting arrangements8 may not be properly reflected in the financial statements. - The risk that some financial instruments may change between being assets or liabilities during their term and that such change may occur rapidly.
+• The risk of fraud that may be increased if, for example, an employee in a position to perpetrate a financial fraud understands both the financial instruments and the processes for accounting for them, but management and those charged with governance have a lesser degree of understanding.

+- The risk that master netting arrangements may not be properly reflected in the financial statements. - The risk that some financial instruments may change between being assets or liabilities during their term and that such change may occur rapidly.